 Paul Scotti, Elita Lee, Ross Kempner, Elizabeth McDevitt & Kenneth A. Norman (Princeton University): Learning with caricatures facilitates discrimination of similar stimuli differentiation happened at the moment of successful behavioral discrimination.
 Here, using the same learning paradigm, we examined whether first learning caricatured (easier-to-discriminate) versions of similar stimuli benefits discrimination.
 Participants learned face-object associations across successive study-test rounds; every face belonged to either a caricatured or uncaricatured (harder-to-discriminate) face pair.
-Once both face-object pairs of a caricatured pair were learned (suggesting that the faces differentiated), the faces were shown in their uncaricatured pairmates, we found that performance was better for the pairs initially studied using caricatured faces versus uncaricatured faces (t(50)=1.88, p=.03).
+Once both face-object pairs of a caricatured pair were learned (suggesting that the faces differentiated), the faces were shown in their uncaricatured form in the subsequent round.
+In the final round, which only tested uncaricatured pairmates, we found that performance was better for the pairs initially studied using caricatured faces versus uncaricatured faces (t(50)=1.88, p=.03).
 This suggests using caricatures to highlight visual differences may help trigger differentiation of similar stimuli.